How to Stay Motivated

 2. Set Realistic Goals with Milestones

-How to Stay Motivated: Overwhelming goals can often suck the motivation right out of you.
-Break your objective into smaller, manageable milestones.
-These mini-goals are checkpoints, which give you a sense of accomplishment and keep your momentum alive.
-Celebrate these small wins because they are tangible evidence of progress and an excellent source of encouragement.
+How to Stay Motivated: Overwhelming goals tend to draw the motivation out of you.
+Divide your goal into smaller, manageable steps.
+These little goals are checkpoints, which provide you with a sense of accomplishment and maintain your momentum.
+Rejoice in these little victories because they are real proof of movement and a great source of motivation.

 3. Create a Positive Environment